octarect/nvim-lspservers/README.md

 Easy to install a language server for [neovim/nvim-lspconfig](https://github.com/neovim/nvim-lspconfig).

+**nvim-lspservers is in early stage and a breaking change may happen suddenly.
+Stay tuned 😎**

 ## Features

-- Install/Uninstall language servers
+- 🏭 Automate installation and setup of language servers
-- Automatic installation
+- 🚀 Just call `require'lspservers'.setup()` to configure
+- ⚙️ Easy to customize language server

 ## Getting Started